AmirShkolnik/DidYouKnow/README.md

 Accessibility
 -------------

+### Accessibility

+Be an amazing developer and get used to thinking about accessibility in all of your projects!

+This is the place to make a note of anything you have done with accessibility in mind.
+Some examples include:

+Have you used icons and added aria-labels to enable screen readers to understand these?
+Have you ensured your site meets the minimum contrast requirements?
+Have you chosen fonts that are dyslexia/accessible friendly?

+Code Institute have an amazing channel for all things accessibility (a11y-accessibility) I would highly recommend joining this channel as it contains a wealth of information about accessibility and what we can do as developers to be more inclusive.

 The site achieved a Lighthouse accessibility score of 100% for mobile and pc which confirms that the colors and fonts chosen are easy to read and accessible.